How It Works

-There are several techniques used to detecting unwanted visitors in web traffic.
+There are several approaches to detecting and blocking unwanted visitors in web traffic.

-- Google has access to virtually unlimited residential and mobile IP addresses around the world via its Google Global Cache (GGC) infrastructure and uses them to review ads, so blacklisting their well-known corporate IP networks is largely useless.
+Google has access to virtually unlimited residential and mobile IP addresses around the world via its Google Global Cache (GGC) infrastructure.
+Google uses them to review ads, so blacklisting their official corporate IP networks is useless – this is what all other cloaking services do and why they fail.

-- Facebook occasionally reviews ads using Bright Data (ex-Luminati) residential proxies, which are impossible to blacklist due to their ever-changing nature.
+Facebook often reviews ads using Bright Data (ex-Luminati) residential proxies, which are impossible to blacklist due to their ever-changing nature.
+No one has a complete list of Bright Data IP addresses (except Bright Data itself), so all other cloakers that rely on blacklists fail.

 Blacklisting is the only approach used by existing cloaking services on the market, Adspect being one of just a few exceptions.
 Many of our competitors lack feasible IPv6 address blacklists and thus insist on blocking of all visitors using IPv6, which is a terrible overkill.

-Adspect maintains massive built-in IP address blacklists that count over two billion IPv4 addresses and tens of thousands of IPv6 networks.
+Adspect maintains the largest built-in IP address blacklists in industry: over two billion IPv4 addresses and tens of thousands of IPv6 networks.
+Yet it is just one of our filtering techniques, and not even the most important.

 Fingerprinting is the process of collecting and analyzing device fingerprints that identify visitors.
 Unlike human fingerprints that are universally unique, device fingerprints aren’t unique.
 Depending on implementation, they are composed of varying numbers of features, some of which are very common, like user agent strings of popular browsers.
 But some of the less common features happen to indicate with high accuracy the exact “bad” traffic that we protect against.
 And we know which.